FransFaase/AdventOfCode2021/README.md

 I did not make any big errors in implementing the explode and split operation.
 I did not spend any effort in deleting any of the pairs.

+In the days after this, I worked on implementing three more solutions with different data structures.
+See [Snailfish numbers](Day18.md).

 ### Sunday, December 19, 2021

 Program: